rhfung/RFViewFactory/README.md

   Add the script `rm -rf ${BUILT_PRODUCTS_DIR}` to the Pre-actions of the Build stage of your application's Scheme.

-* You'll implement `onResume` on a MCViewController but it doesn't get called.
-You probably overrode `onResume` on MCSectionViewController without calling `[super onResume:intent]`.
+* You'll implement `onResume` on a RFViewController but it doesn't get called.
+You probably overrode `onResume` on RFSectionViewController without calling `[super onResume:intent]`.